aucontraire/cognivault/README.md

 # Events are automatically emitted during workflow execution
 # Custom event sinks can be configured for monitoring integration
 ```

+Events include comprehensive metadata from the 6-axis classification system and are essential for observability in production deployments.

 ---